Qubad Talabani: Early life

-Deputy Prime Minister Talabani was born in 1977 and grew up in Surrey, United Kingdom with his maternal grandparents, Ibrahim Ahmed, a novelist, poet and a founder of the modern intellectual Kurdish movement and Galawejh Ahmed (also a novelist).
-His family has been involved in Kurdish politics for decades; His father, Jalal Talabani, was the President of the Republic of Iraq from 2005 until 2014.
+Talabani was born in 1977 and grew up in Surrey, United Kingdom, with his maternal grandparents, Ibrahim Ahmed, a novelist, poet and a founder of the modern intellectual Kurdish movement and Galawejh Ahmed (also a novelist).
+His family has been involved in Kurdish politics for decades; His father, Jalal Talabani, was the president of the Republic of Iraq from 2005 until 2014.

-After graduating from High School, he obtained a Diploma in Motor Vehicle Engineering at Carshalton College, and later received a degree in Mechanical Engineering at the Kingston University in London.
+After graduating from high school, he obtained a diploma in motor vehicle engineering at Carshalton College, and later received a degree in mechanical engineering at the Kingston University in London.